cabforum/servercert/docs/EVG.md

 1.
   1.
-    1. 1.That [exact company name of Client] ("Company") is a duly formed [corporation, LLC, etc.] that is "active," "valid," "current," or the equivalent under the laws of the state/province of [name of governing jurisdiction where Client is incorporated or registered] and is not under any legal disability known to the author of this letter.ÃÂ
+    1. 1.That [exact company name of Client] ("Company") is a duly formed [corporation, LLC, etc.] that is "active," "valid," "current," or the equivalent under the laws of the state/province of [name of governing jurisdiction where Client is incorporated or registered] and is not under any legal disability known to the author of this letter.
-    2. 2.That Company conducts business under the assumed name or "DBA"_[assumed name of the Applicant]_ and has registered such name with the appropriate government agency in the jurisdiction of its place of business below.ÃÂ
+    2. 2.That Company conducts business under the assumed name or "DBA"_[assumed name of the Applicant]_ and has registered such name with the appropriate government agency in the jurisdiction of its place of business below.
     3.
 That _[name of Client's Representative]_
 # _2_
  has authority to act on behalf of Company to:  [_select as appropriate_] (a) provide the information about Company required for issuance of the EV Certificates as contained in the attached Application, (b) request one or more EV Certificates and to designate other persons to request EV Certificates, and (c) agree to the relevant contractual obligations contained in the Subscriber Agreement on behalf of Company.

-1. **4.** That Company has a physical presence and its place of business is at the following location: ÃÂ ÃÂ
+1. **4.** That Company has a physical presence and its place of business is at the following location: